 Furthermore, sometimes there is just too much competition.
 Yes, like it or not, there are some keyword phrases that your site will never dominate or even rank well for in organic results.
 Sorry, not every page is worthy of a No. 1 ranking.

-Principle No. 3: Analyze SEO Tactics
+3. Analyze SEO Tactics

 - Cloaking – Showing one kind of content to human visitors and different content to search bots.